1. Introduction to ThreadFury Challenges in Machine Embroidery

 - Adjust Bobbin Tension: If nests persist despite correct top tension, tighten the bobbin case screw slightly.

-- **Clean Thread Path:** Clean thread path and contact embroidery machine repair specialists if mechanical issues persist.
+- Clean Thread Path: Clean the thread path and consult embroidery machine repair specialists if mechanical issues persist.

 - Replace Needles: Always use sharp, embroidery-specific needles.

-Filaine thread users, take note: as highlighted in a Google search Q&A, disabling the auto-cut function and slowing your machine speed can prevent the thread from being pulled to the wrong side and knotted at color changes.
-Always double-check you’re not using Filaine in areas digitized for 40 wt thread.
+Filaine users: as highlighted in a Google search Q&A, disabling auto-cut and slowing speed can prevent the thread from being pulled to the wrong side and knotted at color changes.
+Avoid using Filaine in areas digitized for 40 wt thread.

 2.3 Resolving Operational Failures: Breaks and Knots